adityamavle/LayerSkip/README.md

 This fork extends the original Meta LayerSkip repository with new dynamic inference strategies and efficiency improvements for large language models (LLMs) such as LLaMA-3.2-1B.
 Our work focuses on reducing inference-time computational cost while preserving predictive accuracy across diverse tasks.

 ## Branch Structure
-All changes are integrated into the `main` branch of this fork.
+All changes are integrated into the `dev` branch of this fork.

 ## Key Enhancements